exercism/perl5/README.md

 Exercism exercises in Perl 5

-## Getting started

-- Clone this repository
-- `git submodule update --init --recursive`.
-This will pull in the [Exercism problem specification] repository.

 ## Dependencies

 Each exercise has its own cpanfile (if necessary) for any dependencies it might have.